 Final records such as clinical protocols or investigator CVs must be filed away as final records but must be ready for retrieval or remote review when needed.
 When selecting your eTMF system, it’s important that the solution has a centralized repository where final records are kept, to ensure security, compliance, accessibility and retrieval.

-When it comes to long-term archiving it’s important to select a vendor who can facilitate your archiving strategy, especially with the changes in regulations that govern record retention.
+When it comes to long-term archiving it’s important to select an eTMF software vendor who can facilitate your archiving strategy, especially with the changes in regulations that govern record retention.
 Upcoming European legislation will require that records be retained for a minimum of 25 years.
-Understanding the regulatory requirements that are relevant to you will impact your decision on the eTMF vendor you select.
+Understanding the regulatory requirements that are relevant to you will impact your decision on the eTMF software vendor you select.

 In eTMF Connect, we send all final records to our Records Center, a centralized and controlled area of the system where final records are stored and maintained.
 We then set permissions to this area, allowing only authorized individuals to view the content that’s contained within it.
 This area can be maintained for as long as required, and TMF content can even be exported for longer term storage.